CJCJsC/CJCJsC.github.io/projects/small-house-project.md

    <img width="400px" class="image-fluid" src="https://media.discordapp.net/attachments/520290098990809088/1200631967666950295/20210527_130004.jpg?ex=65c6e2a7&is=65b46da7&hm=ddf8cc2c14b5b81342b259aaac82e01cd7ab9e29478d2d692320ed6d58877139&=&format=webp&width=810&height=608">
 </p>

 This project was really fun to work on and it was very fun using AutoCAD to make the floor plan as well as building up each wall and roof for the house.
-This project also taught me many things like the other projects, this taught me the coordination you need with
+This project also taught me many things like the other projects, this taught me the coordination you need with your team mates.
+We split up the work between the three of us, one person worked on calculating the cost of the house, worked on creating a social media account, and wh